ibigen/PHASEfilter/docs/introduction.rst

 Synchronize two references and add two new fields (StartHit;EndHit) GFF with the positions on hit reference.
 If you you a VCF file only adds (start_hit) tag to the VCF INFO.
 It accept 4 mandatory parameters and one optional parameter.
 It is necessary to pass a VCF or a GFF file.

-best_alignment
+make_alignment
 ++++++++++++++

-Identifies best algorithm to align two nucleotide sequences.
+Obtain the percentage of the minimap2 alignment between chromosomes and create an output in Clustal X format.
 It accept 3 mandatory parameters and two optional parameters.